sdarlington/sdarlington.github.io/content/posts/2008-05-03-my-little-secret.md

 [My Little Secret](http://www.photofriday.com/archives/challenge/000769.php) is this, the best coffee shop in [Reykjavik, Iceland](/travel/iceland.html) — it was always half-empty even though they had great drinks and even better cakes.

 That’s also this weeks PhotoFriday theme.
-I found it a tricky subject ((Seems to be fairly common.
-I can’t see how most of the current entries match the theme!)) and I’m not entirely happy with this pictures connection to the topic, but I do think I captured the lighting and the atmosphere of the cafe well.
+I found it a tricky subject[^1] and I’m not entirely happy with this pictures connection to the topic, but I do think I captured the lighting and the atmosphere of the cafe well.

 Please also vote for my entry in last weeks challenge, “[Electricity](http://www.photofriday.com/linkviewer.php?id=767).”
 I’m entry number 225.
+[^1]: Seems to be fairly common.
+I can’t see how most of the current entries match the theme!